spxbhuhb/zakadabar-stack/doc/guides/backend/Authorizer.md

 Three options to write authorizers:

-- write a re-usable one by implementing the [Authorizer](/core/core/src/commonMain/kotlin/zakadabar/core/authorize/BusinessLogicAuthorizer.kt) interface,
+- write a re-usable one by implementing the [BusinessLogicAuthorizer](/core/core/src/commonMain/kotlin/zakadabar/core/authorize/BusinessLogicAuthorizer.kt) interface,
 - write a re-usable one by extending one,
 - write an anonymous one specific to one business logic class.

 The first two are trivial, the third is also simple.
-The example below extends the Authorizer interface itself and allows read for all users (public and logged in likewise).
+The example below extends the BusinessLogicAuthorizer interface itself and allows read for all users (public and logged in likewise).
 You could extend an existing authorizer the same way.